-This building, a former post office, was a recording studio in demand by musicians in the neighborhood and around the country from 2001 to 2013.
+This building, a former post office, was a recording studio in demand by musicians from the neighborhood and around the country from 2001 to 2013.
 Producer, engineer, and musician Mark Bingham, who ran a studio in town called the Boiler Room in the 1990s, cultivated a laid-back vibe here at Piety Recording.
 With his partner Shawn Hall, he built a reputation for catering to the individual needs of recording artists.
 The place was filled with vintage couches where they could nap, a full kitchen where they could cook, and a basketball hoop in the back where they could take breaks or hang out with Oliver, the resident dog.

 The interior included a 1,700-square-foot playing room, big enough to accommodate an orchestra, and a smaller room, each with isolation booths.
 With a full complement of digital and analog equipment, and a team of ace engineers including John Fischbach (who worked on the Stevie Wonder classic Songs in the Key of Life), Piety accommodated a limitless variety of projects.
 A few months after the flood of 2005, Elvis Costello and Allen Toussaint finished recording The River in Reverse here.
 Dave Matthews Band recorded a New Orleans-inflected album here during Carnival in 2009.
 Headliners as diverse as Ray Davies, Cassandra Wilson, John Legend, and Green Day worked here as well.